musicglue/pg-ts/README.md

 :wrench: chore
 :notebook: docs

+## v6.0.0
+- :boom: Simplified the API by always requiring an environment object in which pg-ts can store it's state (`Connection`) under a `Symbol` key.
+This will never conflict with other keys in the `E`, so we can now remove `ConnectionE` and related subsequent design decisions.

 ### v5.0.1
 - :bug: `QueryAnyError` union included `PgRowCountError`.
 This is incorrect (obvs).
 - :wrench: Compiled with TS3.0.1.